Fr0sT-Brutal/awesome-pascal/README.md

 ## Logging

-* [LogLib](https://github.com/GodModeUser/Delphi-LightSaber-LogLib). `[Delphi]` A simple but effective visual log control/library.
-The programmer can send messages to a log window from anywhere in his code.
-The Log window can be set to automatically pop up when an error message is sent to it.
-Depending on the chosen verbosity level of the log (see the Verbosity property) low-level messages (like verbose/debug messages) are shown or not.
-Contains: Non-visual log (TRamLog) Visual log (TRichLog)

 * [Log4d](https://github.com/landrix/Log4d-for-Delphi). `[Delphi]` `[FPC]` Implementation of logging system for Delphi, based on Log4j.

 * [TraceTool](http://tracetool.sourceforge.net/). `[Delphi]` C#, C++, Delphi, ActiveX and Java trace framework and a trace viewer.